WilliamYue37/Code-Library/README.md

 # Code Templates
-Code templates for use in programming competitions and projects!
+Code Library for use in programming competitions!
-Disclaimer: Not all the code is mine; It's just what I use for competitions.
 If you find any issues or if you have any suggestions please email williamyue37@gmail.com.